miagiurgiu/UBB-Computer-Science-2025-2028/1st Semester/Fundamentals of Programming/Notes/Programming Fundamentals Notes.md

 	- program = functions calling each other
 	- handling exceptions gracefully (try... except)
 2. MODULAR programming
-	- program split into interchangeable modules (.py files)
+	- program split into interchangeable modules (one module = one .py file)
+	- each module is responsible for one aspect of the program
 	- continuation of procedural programming
 	- independent + interchangeable - the ui should work in the same way even if ... ?
 3. OOP
 	- program = interacting objects

+MODULAR Programming:

 Pros:
 - allows working on programs by > programmers without github conflicts